awsdocs/amazon-sns-developer-guide/doc_source/sns-access-policy-language-api-permissions-reference.md

 ## Policy quotas<a name="sns-policy-quotas"></a>

-The following table lists the maximum quotas for policy information\.
+The following table lists the maximum quotas for a policy statement\.

 | Name | Maximum quota |